rozek/svelte-drag-and-drop-actions/README.md

 `use:asDraggable` should be used for elements which will only be dragged around (but never dropped onto another element).
 Many use cases (from dragable windows over draggable nodes of graphical shapes to the resize handles found in may visual designers) only need this kind of behaviour.

+The type annotiations shown below are relevant for TypeScript programmers only, JavaScript programmers may simply ignore them.

 (t.b.w.)

 `use:asDraggable` should never be combined with `use:asDroppable` (as the latter includes the former) - if you want an element to be dropped somewhere, simply use `use:asDroppable` alone.